 (Updated December 23, 2016)

 Salford diesel shop.
 Stored power in new siding at far left.
-Shown expanded.
+Shown expanded to right.

 A further expansion came about when the CPR decided to

 shortline its Port Burwell Subdivision between Ingersoll and Tillsonburg.

 The line had been abandoned December 25, 1987 beyond to Port Burwell.